edgedb/edgedb-python/docs/api/asyncio_con.rst

     A connection pool.

-    A connection pool can be used in a similar manaer as a single connection except that the pool is safe for concurrent use.
+    A connection pool can be used in a similar manner as a single connection except that the pool is safe for concurrent use.

     Pools are created by calling